DataScientest/Masterclass-SRE/README.md

-# Example to demonstrate How Helm Chart Hooks works
+# SRE DATASCIENTEST DEMO Helm Chart Hooks

 ## What is a Helm Chart Hooks?